mogita/todo-backend-express-knex/docs/technical-design.md

 - **As a team member**, I want to @mention other users in comments so they are notified
 - **As a team member**, I want to receive notifications when tasks are assigned to me or when I'm mentioned
 - **As a team member**, I want to see real-time updates when others modify tasks I'm viewing
+- **As a team member**, I want to attach images and files to tasks and comments so I can share visual information
+- **As a team member**, I want to upload images for my profile avatar so I can personalize my account
+- **As an organization administrator**, I want to upload an image for my organization's avatar to establish brand identity

 ### 2.3 Future User Stories